Chart Color Schemes

 The level of cultural diversity witnessed in Labrador was found to be above average when compared nationally for a number of language and cultural background related metrics

-Labrador's population showed higher cultural diversity than most local markets, with 19.1% speaking a language other than English at home and 36.2% born overseas.
-Christianity was the predominant religion in Labrador, comprising 46.0%.
-Notably, Judaism had a higher representation in Labrador at 0.3%, compared to 0.1% across Rest of Qld.
+Labrador's population, as per the 2016 Census, showed higher cultural diversity compared to most local markets, with 19.1% speaking a language other than English at home and 36.2% born overseas.
+Christianity was the predominant religion in Labrador, accounting for 46.0%.
+Notably, Judaism's representation stood at 0.3%, higher than the Rest of Qld average of 0.1%.

 Frequently Asked Questions - Diversity